 Download image

-EnBW supports the comprehensive expansion of digital infrastructures, especially in the area of fiber optics and passive mobile communications infrastructures.
-The decisive factors for the urgently needed acceleration of expansion are streamlined approval procedures, comprehensive and unbureaucratic white and gray spot funding for projects that cannot be implemented independently, especially in rural areas, and the avoidance of building over existing, subsidized fiber optic lines.
+EnBW supports the nationwide expansion of digital infrastructure, particularly in the areas of fiber optics and passive mobile communications infrastructure.
+Lean permitting procedures, comprehensive and unbureaucratic white-spot and gray-spot funding for projects that cannot be implemented economically on their own, especially in rural areas, and the avoidance of overbuilding existing publicly funded fiber-optic infrastructure are decisive for an urgently needed acceleration of the expansion.

-Demand-side funding instruments, such as voucher funding for end customers, can make an additional positive contribution to the accelerated expansion of gigabit networks.
+Demand-side funding instruments, such as voucher funding for end customers, can make an additional positive contribution to accelerating the expansion of gigabit networks.

-The conception of the so-called gigabit land register, which can show transparency about the route and expansion needs, but at the same time increases the vulnerability of critical infrastructures in the telecommunications sector, must be critically questioned.
-It is important to identify a viable middle ground between the necessary transparency and ensuring the resilience of the telecommunications infrastructure in the current amendment to the TK-NABEG
+The design of the Gigabit Register (Gigabit Grundbuch) should be critically reassessed.
+While it can provide transparency regarding route alignments and expansion needs, it also increases the vulnerability of critical telecommunications infrastructure.
+Here, a practicable middle ground must be identified between necessary transparency and ensuring the resilience of telecommunications infrastructure in the current amendment to the Telecommunications Act.

-EnBW is committed to better shared use of its passive mobile communications infrastructure by mobile network operators.
-This would enable gaps in mobile communications coverage in Germany to be closed much more quickly.
+EnBW advocates better shared use of its passive mobile communications infrastructure by mobile network operators.
+This would make it possible to close mobile coverage gaps in Germany significantly faster.

 Telecommunications